Skip to content

 These and other pertinent standards define the number of wires, blade material, wire jacket colors, gauge, connector size, insulation, shielding, plug housing, and connection arrangement available on the market.
 Due to the wide range of power arrangements and needs, standards groups have established specifications for manufacturers to design electric connectors, cables, and devices safely.

 Hence, jumper cables or standard power cords that connect to servers must also follow these specifications.
 A power cable comprises three parts: a plug, a cord, and a receptacle.
 These cables come in many shapes and sizes, and they serve different servers worldwide.
 The IEC60320 power cord and the NEMA power cord are the two most prevalent varieties.
 Around the world, the former is more frequently used.
-However, the latter is more common in North America and other nations following NEMA guidelines
+However, the latter is more common in North America and other nations following NEMA guidelines.

 Likewise, the C13 to C14 power cable is the most common server power cable type found in several suppliers such as Dell, HP, and IBM.
 But you can broadly divide these power cords into three main categories depending on their use cases.